 How to Observe Islamic New Year

-For Shias: mourn the passing of Hussein, Muhammad’s grandson
+For Shias: mourn the passing of Hussein, Prophet Muhammad’s grandson

 The leader’s murder was an outrageous event in Muslim history, when he was committed during a month where violence is especially shunned.
 Join the community at your mosque, or take a solemn moment to shed a tear at the injustice.